kvassAI/slate/source/includes/_users.md

 Argument | Description
 ---------- | -------
-first_name | First name of the User last_name | Last name of the User email | E-mail of the User mobile_phone_number | Phone number of the User billing_address | Billing Address of User bio | Biographic note about the User tags | List of Tags associated with User
+first_name | First name of the User. last_name | Last name of the User. email | E-mail of the User. mobile_phone_number | Phone number of the User. billing_address | Billing Address of User. bio | Biographic note about the User. tags | List of Tags associated with User.

 ## Retrieve a User